CloudLabsAI-Azure/fbrcrtiadvncddepth/Cloud-slice/Labguides/Usecase 01/Lab01.md

 ## Lab 01-Build a Real-Time Parcel Delivery Monitoring Solution with Microsoft Fabric

+**Introduction**

+In this lab, you will build a real-time parcel delivery monitoring solution using Microsoft Fabric Real-Time Intelligence (RTI).
+You will ingest streaming logistics and operational data, analyze it using KQL queries, and create dashboards that provide immediate visibility into supply chain performance.

+By the end of this lab, you will be able to detect disruptions, monitor delivery health, and respond proactively to operational challenges using real-time insights.

-**Scenario: The Fabrikam Frenzy – Real-Time Intelligence Under Pressure**
+**Scenario**: **The Fabrikam Frenzy – Real-Time Intelligence Under Pressure**

 Fabrikam, a global lifestyle brand known for its high-quality outerwear and athleisure, operates a thriving retail and e-commerce business.
 As the monsoon season intensifies, an unexpected wave of publicity hits: several celebrity athletes post viral videos wearing Fabrikam’s latest apparel.
 Within minutes, online clickstream traffic surges, add-to-cart rates spike, and store associates struggle to understand what inventory is actually available in real time.

 At the same moment, a series of operational disruptions emerge across Fabrikam’s supply chain:

-- A tropical depression abruptly changes course, disrupting major transit routes and triggering carrier ETA delays.
+A tropical depression abruptly changes course, disrupting major transit routes and triggering carrier ETA delays.

-- A key fabric supplier reports a loom vibration anomaly, with rising defect probabilities detected in quality telemetry.
+A key fabric supplier reports a loom vibration anomaly, with rising defect probabilities detected in quality telemetry.

-- Several defective apparel units slip through and get shipped to customers, causing a rise in returns and service complaints.
+Several defective apparel units slip through and get shipped to customers, causing a rise in returns and service complaints.

-- Headquarters receives reports from operations teams that visibility into real-time conditions is nearly nonexistent.
+Headquarters receives reports from operations teams that visibility into real-time conditions is nearly nonexistent.

-- Leadership grows increasingly frustrated that operational issues are being solved reactively instead of proactively.
+Leadership grows increasingly frustrated that operational issues are being solved reactively instead of proactively.

 With demand surging and disruptions unfolding minute-by-minute, Fabrikam faces the risk of stockouts, delayed deliveries, customer dissatisfaction, and reputational damage.
-The company urgently needs **real-time intelligence** to sense demand as it happens, maintain product availability, and fulfill customer promises despite rapidly shifting conditions.
+The company urgently needs real-time intelligence to sense demand as it happens, maintain product availability, and fulfill customer promises despite rapidly shifting conditions.

-**Objective:**
+**Objectives:**

   - Ingest and unify real-time data streams from manufacturing, logistics, e-commerce clickstream, weather, and product systems.
   - Detect operational disruptions such as shipment delays, manufacturing defects, and supply chain risks as they occur.